nati5174/ContextOS/README.md

 - response latency: < 3 seconds
 - max retrieved context: 10–15 chunks
 - incremental ingestion (no full re-sync)
-- API rate limit handling (Slack/GitHub/Jira)
+- API rate limit handling (Slack/GitHub/Jira via MCP tools)
-- caching for frequent queries
+- caching for frequent queries and embeddings

 ---

+## 🧠 What ContextOS is

 ContextOS is a **focused incident intelligence system**.

----

-## 🚀 Final positioning

-ContextOS is an engineering incident copilot that transforms fragmented Slack, GitHub, and Jira data into structured timelines, root cause analysis, and evidence-backed explanations to accelerate production debugging.

----

-## 📈 Future extensions

-- real-time incident detection
-- automatic alerting from Slack signals
-- service ownership inference
-- deployment risk scoring
-- incident similarity search
+It connects engineering tools through MCP-powered integrations and builds a unified retrieval layer that reconstructs what happened across Slack, GitHub, and Jira when incidents or blockers occur.